Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-08.md

 - Scatter Plot with `hue`.
 - Correlation Heatmap.

-### 5. Data Analysis using Titanic Dataset
+### Titanic Dataset Analysis
-- Loading the Titanic dataset using Pandas.
+- Loading and inspecting the dataset.
-- Inspecting dataset using `head()` and `isnull().sum()`.
 - Visualizing passenger age distribution.
-- Analyzing passenger survival counts.
+- Comparing survival counts.
 - Detecting ticket fare outliers.
 - Studying the relationship between Age and Fare.
-- Handling missing values using median.
+- Handling missing values using the median.
-- Correlation analysis between numerical features using Heatmap.
+- Correlation analysis of numerical features.

 ---

-## Practical Activities Performed

-During the practical session, I performed the following activities:

-- Created a Line Plot to visualize sunflower plant growth over different weeks.
-- Developed a Bar Chart to compare candy brand counts.
-- Implemented a Box Plot to identify outliers in toy car speed data.
-- Loaded the Titanic dataset using Pandas.
-- Inspected dataset structure and missing values.
-- Created a Histogram with KDE to analyze passenger age distribution.
-- Developed a Count Plot to compare passenger survival statistics.
-- Generated a Box Plot to detect outliers in ticket fare values.
-- Filled missing values in the Age column using the median.
-- Created a Scatter Plot to analyze the relationship between passenger age and ticket fare based on survival status.
-- Calculated the correlation matrix for selected numerical features.
-- Visualized feature relationships using a Correlation Heatmap.

----

-## Key Learning Outcomes
+## Learning Outcomes

-By the end of today's session, I was able to:
+By the end of today's training, I was able to:

-- Understand the importance of data visualization in AI & ML.
+- Understand the importance of data visualization in data analysis.
-- Create and customize different types of plots using Matplotlib.
+- Create and customize different types of charts using Matplotlib.
 - Generate statistical visualizations using Seaborn.
-- Select appropriate charts based on the nature of the data.
+- Choose appropriate charts based on the type of data.
 - Identify trends, distributions, and outliers through visual analysis.
-- Handle missing values before visualization.
+- Handle missing values before creating visualizations.
-- Perform exploratory data analysis using the Titanic dataset.
+- Perform basic exploratory data analysis using the Titanic dataset.
-- Interpret relationships between multiple variables using correlation heatmaps.

 ---

 ## Conclusion

-Today's session provided practical exposure to data visualization techniques using Matplotlib and Seaborn.
-Through various visualization exercises and analysis of the Titanic dataset, I learned how to represent data graphically, identify trends and outliers, explore relationships between variables, and draw meaningful insights.
-These visualization techniques are essential for exploratory data analysis and play a significant role in Artificial Intelligence and Machine Learning workflows.
+Today's session gave me practical experience in presenting data through different types of visualizations.
+By working with Matplotlib, Seaborn, and the Titanic dataset, I learned how graphs can make data easier to understand and help identify important patterns and relationships.
+These visualization techniques will be useful while analyzing datasets in future training sessions.